-- the CIL shall be tested only for the samples in red; and - the colour shall be tested on all samples. - (2) Only that part of the light-emitting surface which is inside a circle of 200 mm in diameter must be used for the measurements; this surface must be limited to a maximum of 100 cm2 and not more than 25 cm2 in the case of spoke reflectors, without the surface of the retro-reflecting optical unit necessarily having to reach these dimensions; the manufacturer must specify the outline of the surface to be used.
+- the CIL shall be tested only for the samples in red; and - the colour shall be tested on all samples. - (2) Only that part of the light-emitting surface which is inside a circle of 200 mm in diameter must be used for the measurements; this surface must be limited to a maximum of 100 cm2 and not more than 25 cm2 in the case of spoke reflectors, without the surface of the retro-reflecting optical unit necessarily having to reach these dimensions; the manufacturer shall indicate the outline of the surface to be used, with the maximum/smallest expansion ratio not exceeding 4 for retroreflectors.